The Way (2010 film): Development

-The film was inspired by Emilio Estevez's son, Taylor.
-The inspiration for the project happened in 2003.
-Taylor, at the time 19 years old, and Sheen, whose TV series The West Wing was on hiatus, traveled the pilgrimage route.
-Taylor, who served as an associate producer on the film, had driven the length of the Camino with his grandfather.
-On the way, he met the woman who would become his wife; thus, the Camino held special meaning for him.
-After the trip, a series of discussions started between Sheen and his son for a movie about the Camino de Santiago.
+The film was inspired by Emilio Estevez's son, Taylor, who in 2003, then 19 years-old, drove the pilgrimage route with his grandfather, Martin Sheen, then on hiatus from The West Wing.
+Taylor, who served as an associate producer on the film, met the woman who would become his wife while on the route.
+After the trip, Sheen and his son began discussing the possibility of a film based on the Camino de Santiago.
 Sheen originally suggested it be a low-budget documentary, but Estevez was not interested in such a small project, wanting instead a bigger experience.

 Estevez also found inspiration in his vineyard, Casa Dumetz, where he wrote much of the dialogue for the film.
 Exploring the themes of loss, community, and faith, he saw parallels with the characters of the film The Wizard of Oz (1939).
 The script took six months to get a first draft.

 The story is also based on selected stories from Jack Hitt's book Off the Road: A Modern-Day Walk Down the Pilgrim's Route into Spain (1994).